Want to build a winning reputation? Athlete Reputation Management may be the answer

 Anyone can find negative content like that by Googling your name.
 And find it they will.
 How will it affect your online reputation?
 As one expert put it, “You cannot undo a digital mistake.”

-For an elite athlete who is potentially worth millions, Online Reputation Management is especially important.
+For an elite athlete who is potentially worth millions, Online Reputation Management is especially important and has many benefits for all athletes alike.
 It begins with discretion, but it’s what your post in the heat of the moment that can come back to haunt you.

 Corporate sponsors and sports fans alike are drawn to athletes with squeaky-clean images.
 It doesn’t take much for a high-profile athlete to fall into public disfavor.